- Cancer Information

 Here are possible answers to some questions that you children may ask you after your treatment is over.

 Q: Will the cancer come back?

-You probably wish you could tell your children that everything will be fine now, but the uncertainty of cancer lasts long after treatment is over.
-As well as giving a positive message, this may be a chance to listen to your child’s concerns about “What if?”
-Allowing a child to talk about their fears and concerns is important in helping them cope.
+You probably wish you could tell your children that everything will be fine now, but the uncertainty of cancer often lasts long after treatment is over.
+Along with giving your children a hopeful message, this may be a chance to listen to their concerns about “What if?”.
+Allowing children to talk about their fears and concerns is important in helping them cope.

 A: “The treatment is over and we all hope that will be the end of it.
 We hope that the cancer won’t come back, but the doctors will keep a careful eye on the cancer with check-ups every now and then.
 If the cancer does come back, I will have some more treatment, which we hope would make it go away again.
 We’ll let you know if that happens.”

 Cancer survivors often feel tired for many months after treatment.
 This can be hard for kids who want their energetic parent, grandparent or friend back.

 A: “I’m feeling a lot better, but the doctor said it might take many months, even a year, to get all my energy back.”

 “The treatment was worth it because now I’m better and the cancer has gone away, but it took a lot out of me and now my body needs time to recover.
 This is normal for people in my situation.”